An Overview of Screenwriting Manuals since

 - In 2016 I published my PhD on Movie Creativity & Cultural Evolution, including an examination of the creative person, potential, process, product (the screenplay and movie), place, and persuasion.
 It examines “the screenwriting convention” (the orthodox guidelines [or “doxa”] on how screenwriting is taught, and then compares [in fact: tests] those guidelines against the Top – and bottom – 20 Return on Investment movies to see just how well many of the guidelines from the above books correlate with success).
 Read the PhD! – It’s online, and it’s: free!

-- In April 2018 I see that Syd Field (although sadly passed now) is publishing The Essential Screenplay (3-Book Bundle): Screenplay, Screenwriter’s Workbook, and Screenwriter’s Problem Solver (3-book bundle on Kindle. …A Kindle-bundle.)
+- UPDATE: In April 2018, I see that Syd Field (although, sadly passed now – and what an amazing contribution to the literature!) is publishing The Essential Screenplay (3-Book Bundle): Screenplay, Screenwriter’s Workbook, and Screenwriter’s Problem Solver (3-book bundle on Kindle. …A Kindle-bundle!)

 In 1995, 2003 and 2011 I also published an Academic Summary Review of about 100 of the most popular of the above: (I summarized each book, into a page).
 It is free online here:

 So; this listicle above is, by no means, a comprehensive list of all Screenwriting Instructional Manuals.

 (So which are the good ones?
 For one answer, see my PhD…!)

-Additional information on the history of Screenwriting Manuals can also be found in Edward Azlant’s 1980 PhD dissertation, The Theory, History, and Practice of Screenwriting, 1897-1920, in Assoc Prof Steven Maras’s excellent book Screenwriting: History, Theory, and Practice (2009), and in Marc Norman’s, What Happens Next: A History of American Screenwriting.
+Additional information on the history of Screenwriting Manuals can also be found in Edward Azlant’s great 1980 PhD dissertation, The Theory, History, and Practice of Screenwriting, 1897-1920, in Assoc Prof Steven Maras’s excellent book Screenwriting: History, Theory, and Practice (2009), and in Marc Norman’s, What Happens Next: A History of American Screenwriting.
 New York: Harmony Books (2007).

 And – hey, you probably should be, too?